Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 This delicious pesto packs a nutrient-rich punch, making it a true “super” food that’s also super simple to prepare.
 The secret ingredient?…Kale!

-More recipes with Brussel sprout and kale.
+More recipes with Brussels sprouts and kale.
 Delightful Dinner Recipes You Can Fall In Love With

 Pumpkin and Squash

 Pumpkin and Squash are THE autumn vegetables!
-No other food we associate so much with this season is the orange Pumpkin and Squash vegetables.
-And they do not only taste good but are also quite healthy.
-Seasonal vegetables are bursting with valuable ingredients from vitamins, including beta-carotene as a precursor of vitamin A, and minerals, including potassium, magnesium, calcium, iron, or filling fiber.
+No other food we associate with this season is the orange Pumpkin and Squash vegetables.
+And they not only taste good but are also quite healthy.
+Seasonal vegetables are bursting with valuable ingredients, including vitamins such as beta-carotene, a precursor to vitamin A, and minerals like potassium, magnesium, calcium, iron, and fiber.
 Many delicious pumpkin recipes are available here!

 Roasted Pumpkin and Coconut Soup